What makes a high quality man?

-By the end of it, you will know exactly what traits make a high quality man.
+By the end of this article, you will know exactly what traits you need to develop to become a high quality man.

-This article is not a list pulled off the top of my head.
-But it leverages psychology to go to at the core of what makes a high quality men.
+This article leverages sound psychology to go to at the core of what makes a high quality man.

 - Self awareness (one’s own emotions, drives, personality, passions)